Sorry, you need to enable JavaScript to visit this website.

 Main challenges to social inclusion

-Moreover, according to the Database of the Statistical Service with regard to Migration movements, there has been an increase in the number of immigrants arriving to Cyprus since 2014.
-Specifically, in 2014, 9.212 immigrants arrived to Cyprus, 15.183 immigrants in 2015, 17.391 in 2016, 21.306 in 2017, 23.442 in 2018, 26.170 in 2019, 25.861 in 2020 and 24.001 in 2021.
-Also, it is important to state that according to the 2021 Population Census the population in the Republic of Cyprus is 923.272, following an increase of 9,9 % compared to the one in 2011.
+Moreover, according to the Database of the Statistical Service for Migration movements, there has been a stable increase in the number of immigrants arriving in Cyprus during the last years.
+Specifically, in 2021 there were 25 473 long term immigrants in Cyprus, 37 558 in 2022 and 40 761 in 2023.
+Also, it is important to state that according to the 2021 Population Census, the population in the Republic of Cyprus is 923.272, following an increase of 9,9 % compared to the one in 2011.

-Lastly, according to the UNHCR report of 2019 entitled “The Integration of Refugees in Cyprus: Social Inclusion and Discrimination”, “discrimination is inextricably linked to lack of acceptance of diversity, which was acknowledged as a major obstacle to social inclusion…in incidents occurred at work and school”.
+Lastly, according to the UNHCR report of 2019 entitled 'The Integration of Refugees in Cyprus: Social Inclusion and Discrimination', “discrimination is inextricably linked to lack of acceptance of diversity, which was acknowledged as a major obstacle to social inclusion…in incidents occurred at work and school”.

 Main concepts